pluu1503/pluu1503/README.md

 Select song attributes to see how their trend over the years.
 See the top 3 music trends in the past decade.

+B/DATASOURES & INSTRUCTION
 You will need to import 2 .csv files (both attached in the project):
 'Spotify-2000.csv','to_match_youtube2.csv'

 You can choose to run one of the 2 files below:
 The pluu_maincode.py is the Python file.
 The Phung-Luu-Shopify-Final-May (1).ipynb is the Jupyter Notebook file.

-Please let me know if you have any questions.
-Your class is the best!
-Thank you!

-Enjoy!
-Phung Luu

 Datasources:
 Spotify - All Time Top 2000s Mega Dataset